There is usually confusion about what constitutes eCommerce SEO versus technical SEO for eCommerce sites.

 So how do you go about ensuring your site is mobile-friendly?

-Again, the easiest way is to use an eCommerce platform that’s built for mobile responsiveness and optimal user experience at any screen size.
+Again, the easiest way is to use an online marketplace or platform that’s built for mobile responsiveness and optimal user experience at any screen size.

 Or you can do it yourself.
 It’s relatively straightforward, actually.
 Here’s a mobile site test from Google.